 Help with Addiction

 One good thing about recent health care legislation is the Mental Health Parity and Addiction Equity Act.
-It requires insurance coverage for mental health or substance use disorders that is comparable to general medical coverage.Equal doesn’t always mean better, and not all companies are required to follow it — plans for employers who have 50 or fewer employees, for example, are exempt — but generally it makes mental health and substance abuse services more accessible to most, if not all.
+It requires insurance coverage for mental health or substance use disorders that is comparable to general medical coverage.Equal doesn’t always mean better, and not all companies are required to follow it — plans for employers who have 50 or fewer employees, for example, are exempt — but generally it makes mental health and substance use disorder services more accessible to most, if not all.

-For those beginning their hunt for care, the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), a federal clearinghouse of information, offers a search option for treatment seekers.
+For those beginning their hunt for care, the U.S. Substance Use Disorder and Mental Health Services Administration (SAMHSA), a federal clearinghouse of information, offers a search option for treatment seekers.
 Site visitors can focus on location, services, specialties and more.
 It’s a good start when exploring what’s out there.A wealth of peer-led support groups are available to anyone seeking sobriety, both in the form of local addiction groups and online options.
 Twelve-step organizations such as Alcoholics Anonymous (AA), Al-Anon, and Narcotics Anonymous are plentiful.

 People who prefer a more science-based approach can direct their attention toward options such as SMART Recovery.During COVID-19 slowdowns and shutdowns, many groups are using digital platforms such as Zoom or Google Hangouts to keep members connected and uninfected.